labelle/evo-code-block/README.md

 ## Setup

 * Wrap the HTML you want to show with a div tag that has the class "evo-codeblock".
 That div will need an identifier which will be called "data-identifier".
-The identifier is how it will link to the box that shows it.
+The identifier is how it will link to the target box that shows it.
 The codeblock displaying the HTML will have the identifier in it's class.
 Place the data-identifier first in the order of attributes inside the div.
 See example below.

 * Add the reference to the stylesheet and set it's pathway.